cifkao/ismir2019-music-style-translation/README.md

 ## Running a model

-Before running a trained model on some MIDI files, we need to use the `chop_midi` script to convert them to the expected format, e.g.:
+Before running a trained model on some MIDI files, we need to use the `chop_midi` script to chop them up into segments and save them in the expected format, e.g.:
 ```sh
 python -m ismir2019_cifka.data.chop_midi \
     --no-drums \